gmestanley/DNH-SFML/README.md

 </br>✻Attempts to fix the window resolution issue (not quite 640x480) that occurs with the source when built, but not the original ph3 build.

 ## Known Issues
 ✻.dat file extraction doesn't work as expected.
+(FOUND: mkm literally didn't implement the dat extraction in DNH's code, so unable to fix unless I can find a code base)
 </br>✻Repo organization itself is slightly messed up - "unchanged" prioritized over changes

 ## Special Thanks